 MARXISM 101 – introduction to Marxist theory and practice

-Nearly 200 years on, why are people still fighting about Karl Marx’s thought?
+Why are people still debating Karl Marx’s thought?
 Why do so many social justice movements around the world draw from his work?
 A philosopher, economist, and activist, Karl Marx changed history.
 His ideas have driven some of the most momentous political struggles against capitalism, racism, and imperialism the world has ever seen.
-Join us to learn basics about his thought and how his theories and methodologies may be applied to contemporary struggles.
+Join us to learn basics about his theories and methodologies and how they can be applied to contemporary struggles.

 Center for Political Education invites you to participate in an eight-part introduction to Marxist theory and practice.
 With the help of guest teachers and speakers, beginners to Marxism will work together to learn about: